 - Finally, after verification, Bank will provide a CRN Number.

-- Keep it safe, you need it while filing up the IPO.
+- Please keep it safe, you need it while filing the IPO.

 How to apply for an IPO through C-ASBA?